bixoryai/bixingai-web/project-status.md

 - Language preference is stored in localStorage
 - The site is designed with a dark/blue theme with futuristic technology elements
 - Bootstrap is used for responsive layout and components
+- Path references are now standardized using path-helper.js
+- Components are loaded dynamically with proper path resolution